hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf_workflow_test.md

 https://github.com/hmenager/workflow-is-cwl/issues
 ```

-Each workflow and tools have a dedicated issue (most are close, but can be reopen if needed).
+Each workflow and tools have a dedicated issue (most are closed, but can be reopen if needed).

 New comments should be added in issues, not in this document
 (i.e. this document is a slave)